theupdateframework/python-tuf/tuf/README.md

 >>> repository.snapshot.load_signing_key(private_snapshot_key)
 >>> repository.timestamp.load_signing_key(private_timestamp_key)

+# Optionally set the expiration date of the timestamp role.
+By default, roles
+# are set to expire as follows:  root(1 year), targets(3 months), snapshot(1
+# week), timestamp(1 day).
+>>> repository.timestamp.expiration = datetime.datetime(2080, 10, 28, 12, 8)

 # Write all metadata to "repository/metadata.staged/".
-The common case is to crawl the
+The common case is to
-# filesystem for all delegated roles in "metadata.staged/".
+# crawl the filesystem for all the delegated roles in "metadata.staged/".
 >>> repository.writeall()
 ```